 Attorneys argue over soda tax before Commonwealth Court

-An attorney for consumers, restaurants and beverage industry groups asked Pennsylvania's Commonwealth Court to strike down Philadelphia's 1.5-cent-per-ounce tax on sweetened beverages, saying it violates a state law that limits the city's taxing authority, among other laws.
-The 1932 law passed by the General Assembly gives the city taxing authority - but also specifically prohibits it from taxing anything already taxed by the state.
+An attorney for consumers, restaurants and beverage industry groups asked Pennsylvania's Commonwealth Court on Wednesday to strike down Philadelphia's 1.5-cent-per-ounce tax on sweetened beverages, saying it violates a state law that limits the city's taxing authority, among other laws.
+The 1932 law known as the Sterling Act was passed by the General Assembly to give the city its own taxing authority - but also to specifically prohibit Philadelphia from taxing anything already taxed by the state.

 Add your comments below